Find A Trail

 The two-track trails are short and make the Headlands an easy hike, off-road bike ride or Nordic ski outing that is ideal for families.
 A number of loops are possible but the entire perimeter of the trail system is only 3.5 miles.
 What is described below is a 4-mile loop that includes the most interesting and scenic sections of the park.

-The West Trail quickly drops down to the public beach where it is not well marked.
-It follows the sandy shore for a quarter mile and then becomes a faint two-track that leads away from the water into the trees and at Mile 1.3 pops out at the Dark Sky Viewing Trailhead.
-Follow the Park Road to the left around the Beach House to reach the end of it where there is parking and a trailhead for Voyager Trail, the park’s longest at 1.5 miles and is posted in yellow.
+The Coastal Trail quickly drops down to the public beach where it is not well marked.
+It follows the sandy shore for a quarter mile and then becomes a faint two-track that leads away from the water into the trees and at Mile 1.3 pops out at the Dark Sky Viewing Area Trailhead.
+Follow the Park Road to the left around the Beach House to reach the end of it where there is parking and a trailhead for Ridgeline Trail, the park’s longest at 1.5 miles and is posted in yellow.

-The Voyager Trail quickly passes a spur to the beach and then begins an interesting stretch through a cedar forest where you skirt the base of a steep shoreline bluff, the headlands from which the park earns its name.
+The Ridgeline Trail quickly passes a spur to the beach and then begins an interesting stretch through a cedar forest where you skirt the base of a steep shoreline bluff, the headlands from which the park earns its name.
 There is rarely a view of the water through the trees but on a windy day the roar of waves crashing ashore fill the woods.

 At Mile 2.3 you have another chance to follow a spur, the left-hand fork, to the shoreline and you should as it gives way to an incredible view of Mackinac Bridge and any vessels passing through.
-The right-hand fork of Voyager Trail climbs to the top of the Headlands and within a quarter mile comes to the first of two junctions with the Trillium Trail, marked in green.
+The right-hand fork of Ridgeline Trail climbs to the top of the Headlands and within a quarter mile comes to the first of two junctions with the Overlook Trail, marked in green.
 This 0.8-mile semi-loop leads you out to a viewing point of the Headlands.
 If it’s May there will indeed be trilliums lining the trail.

 At main trailhead is a parking lot, picnic table, information kiosk and a vault toilet.
 The other two trailheads that offer limited parking are the Dark Sky Viewing Traihead and Voyager Trailhead, both near the Beach House.